imalik18/google-books/README.md

 <h2> Saved Page: </h2>
 <p>This page contains all the books which were saved by the user.
 They can also delete the book from their database by clicking 'delete'.</p>

+Note: This app has yet to be connected with Mongo Database.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).